helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 11 - Nucleophilic acyl substitution reactions.md

 fig 8a

-## Section 11.2: The nucleophilic acyl substitution mechanism
+##  11.2: The nucleophilic acyl substitution mechanism

 The fact that one of the atoms adjacent to the carbonyl carbon in carboxylic acid derivatives is an electronegative heteroatom – rather